angelcervera/word-list-generation/README.md

 - Level 2 - Words that don't use characters in the line 2
 - Level 3 - All words.

+In [this folder](example) you can find an example for input and output.

 ## Inputs.

 - File with the list of words.
 As example, you can use one from [freebsd](https://svnweb.freebsd.org/csrg/share/dict/words?revision=61569&view=co)
 - File with the keyboard lines.
-[In this example](src/test/resources/colemak-dh.txt), you can see as example the layout definition for my Colemak-DH.
+[In this example](example/colemak-dh.txt), you can see as example the layout definition for my Colemak-DH.
 - Output folder.